 - Stop using all your regular cleansing & beauty products

-We help people with these skin concerns and sensitized skin.
+We help people with these skin concerns and sensitised skin.
 We often suggest washing with water only and applying our Soothing Duo to help balance your compromised skin microbiome.

-This pare-back method will help your skin to start recovering and once this happens you can re-introduce products one by one allowing your skin time to return to good health.
+This pared-back method will help your skin to start recovering and once this happens you can re-introduce products one by one allowing your skin time to return to good health.

 When you reintroduce products, start with mild cleansers and moisturisers to help restore the barrier function of your skin.
-When selecting these base products, look for claims such as “natural, organic, gentle and designed for sensitive skin”.
 Stay away from harsh products, brushes or skin treatments.

-When are able to, it is also a good idea to introduce a gentle exfoliator to remove dead skin cells, allowing moisturisers to better penetrate the skin.
+When your skin concern is under control it is also a good idea to introduce a gentle exfoliator to remove dead skin cells, allowing moisturisers to better penetrate the skin.

 Kiri Yanchenko, founder of the AMPERNA® brand, developed a gentle exfoliating lotion containing 10% glycolic acid (or AHA) plus probiotics and antioxidants.
 The 10% Pro+ Resurfacing Lotion has been specially formulated for people with even the most sensitive skin.